 3 people favorited this theater

-Opened in 1938, this was a very attractive theatre in the Art Deco style.
+Opened June 30, 1938, this was a very attractive theatre in the Art Deco style.
 The large front facade with the upper portion in a dark pink polished granite with the Art Deco lines down each side and two sections in the middle.
 Large vertical “Broadway” sign.
 Lower portion of the facade in a cream color polished granite that is rounded on each side leading into the entranace of the theatre.
 It had a fairly large triangular marquee with three rows for attraction listings.
 The box office was to the right side of the entrance.

 A large lobby with a good sized balcony.
 Carpeting throughout the theatre was in a burgandy with abstract patterns.
 A rather plain auditorium.
 Total seating was 912.
 The theatre is located in the Alamo Heights area.
 A very impressive building and in great shape.
 With the aquisition of the adjoining property it would make a great multiplex using the existing theatre as the main auditorium much like the Esquire Theatre in St. Louis, Missouri.